Add a service

 To enable instrumentation for an application and send the data to SolarWinds Observability:

-In SolarWinds Observability, click Add Data in the upper-right corner.
+In SolarWinds Observability, click Add Data at the top.

 In the Add Data dialog, click Services.